-In this article, search engine optimization expert Matt Diggity shares 4 crucial tips with us on how to design an SEO-friendly landing page.
+In this article, search engine optimization expert Matt Diggity shares nine crucial tips with us on how to design an SEO-friendly landing page.

-A good landing page typically offers just one path to its visitors, based around a call-to-action.
-This means you should not add anything to the page to distract them.
+As we have discussed already, a good landing page typically offers just one path to its visitors, based around a call-to-action.
+It means you should not add anything to the page to distract them.
 On the other hand, doing SEO on a page usually means adding more content and links – in other words, more ways for a customer to leave the page.

 Read on to learn how.